 Q. How long can I stay in a trulli?

-A. Most trulli owners will allow guests to stay for up to two weeks but this may vary depending on the arrangement you have made with them.
+A. Most trulli owners will allow guests to stay for up to two weeks, but this may vary depending on your arrangement with them.
 Longer stays can be negotiated.

 Q. Do all trulli have cleaning services?